 50% of CGPA and 50% of the EPEEP score are taken into account in electing prospective exchange students.

 Remark: Before calculating the 50% of the CGPA, a coefficient is applied on the CGPA according to the applicants' department and semester information as explained below:

 CGPA of the related department's students in the same semester with the applicant: 2.89

 *the convergent factor to calculate 50% of the CGPA = 25

-- 10 points will be decreased from the overall score of the students for each participation of the Erasmus KA103/ Erasmus Traineeship and Erasmus KA107 in the same study cycle.
+- 10 points will be decreased from the overall score of the students for each participation of the Overseas Exchange in the same study cycle.

-- 10 points will be decreased from overall score of the students if they withdraw from 2016/2017 Erasmus program after 8 April 2016.
+- 10 points will be decreased from overall score of the students if they withdraw from the program after the given deadline for withdrawal.